NCAR/ProcessingAlgorithms/README.md

 The master branch of this repository is used to generate the content at https://ncar.github.io/aircraft_ProcessingAlgorithms/index.html

+Changes to content should only be performed to the .Rmd files, which will be built to generate the HTML files.

+Once code changes have been committed and pushed to this repo, the GitHub Pages site will udpate to reflect the updated content.

 Each time this document is updated, the change log on the within the Preface should be updated with a description of the change.
 A static PDF should be generated to capture the previous version (before the change) so that citations can reference the version of the document that was used.